DIY Website vs Professional What’s Best for Contractors?

 The pitch is appealing: total control, low cost, and you can do it on your own schedule.
 For some businesses, that works.
 But for trades contractors who need their website to bring in calls from Google?
 DIY has some serious gaps.

-The templates aren’t built for trades.
+The templates aren't built for trades.
 DIY platforms offer hundreds of templates.
 Almost none are designed for contractor businesses.
-You end up with a generic business site that doesn’t speak to your customers.
+You end up with a generic business site that doesn't speak to your customers, doesn't address their specific concerns, and doesn't include the content that makes someone pick up the phone.

 SEO is an afterthought.
-DIY builders let you add page titles and meta descriptions, but they don’t guide you on what to write.
-Most contractors end up with pages titled "Home" and "About Us" instead of "Licensed Plumber in Toronto."
+This is the biggest problem.
+DIY builders let you add page titles and meta descriptions, but they don't guide you on what to write.
+Most contractors end up with pages titled "Home" and "About Us" instead of "Licensed Plumber in Toronto" or "Emergency Solar Repair Vancouver."
+The site looks fine, but Google can't match it to what customers are searching for.

 The Professional Option: What You're Paying For